Lie Group Decompositions for Equivariant Neural Networks

 \section{Experiments}

 For all experiments we use a ResNet-style architecture, replacing convolutional layers with cross-correlations that are equivariant (in expectation) with respect to the groups ${\sR^{2} \rtimes \ggl{2}}$ and ${\sR^{2} \rtimes \gsl{2}}$.
-Details regarding the network architecture and training are given in Appendix~\ref{sec:experiment_details}. \paragraph{Affine-transformation invariance} We evaluate our model on a benchmark affine-invariant image classification task employing the affNIST dataset\footnote{http://www.cs.toronto.edu/tijmen/affNIST}.
-The main works we compare with are the affine-equivariant model of~\cite{macdonald2022enabling} and the Capsule Network of~\cite{de2020introducing} which are state of the art for this task.
+Details regarding the network architecture and training are given in Appendix~\ref{sec:experiment_details}. \paragraph{Affine-transformation invariance} We evaluate our model on a benchmark affine-invariant image classification task employing the affNIST dataset\footnote{\url{http://www.cs.toronto.edu/~tijmen/affNIST}}.
+The main works we compare with are the affine-equivariant model of~\cite{macdonald2022enabling} and the Capsule Networks~\citet{de2020introducing, ribeiro2020capsule} which are state of the art for this task.
 The experimental setup involves training on the standard set of $50000$ non-transformed MNIST images (padded to $40\times 40$), and evaluating on the affNIST test set, which consists of $320000$ affine-transformed MNIST images.
 The model never sees the transformed affNIST images during training, and we do not use any data augmentation techniques.
 In this case, robustness with respect to the larger groups of the affine family of transformations is needed.
 For a fair comparison we roughly equalize the number of parameters with the referenced models.